-Radich, a molecular biologist in the Clinical Research Division at the Hutchinson Center, is working to improve the odds.
+Radich, a molecular biologist in the Clinical Research Division at Fred Hutch, is working to improve the odds.
 His research is helping doctors decide what therapy is likely to produce a lasting response and determine early on whether a patient in remission is likely to relapse so they can intervene sooner rather than later.

 “Everyone has a story about someone who was expected to do well after treatment but relapsed, and someone who wasn’t expected to do well but stayed in remission,” Radich said.
 “If we can predict response, we won’t waste time on treatments that are going to fail and can try other approaches.”

 Radich’s research has led to important breakthroughs in leukemia detection and treatment since he came to the Hutch 25 years ago.
 His work involves sniffing out tiny numbers of cancer cells based on their genetic signature.
 “It’s all about finding the needle in the haystack,” Radich said.

 Radich was part of a team that developed a test that can detect extremely small numbers of cancer cells in chronic myeloid leukemia patients following treatment.
 The test involves a technique known as polymerase chain reaction that is thousands of times more sensitive than previous methods.
 By measuring even tiny traces of cancer, the test helps doctors gauge a patient’s risk of relapse and start an alternative treatment before the disease progresses.